Can I Get Alimony While the Divorce Is Pending?

 • The ability of the other spouse to afford spousal support, considering that party’s income, assets, standard of living and capacity to earn.

 A judge will also look at the length to the marriage, the needs of each party, each spouse’s age and health, the ability to find gainful employment, child custody, a history of domestic violence, criminal convictions, and hardships each party may face in a spousal support decision.
 A judge has the power to look at any factor he or she believes is relevant to the decision.
 The judge will then make a choice based on his or her findings.
+Reach out to our Sacramento divorce lawyer to learn more about alimony.

 How to File for Alimony During a Pending Divorce Case